-As much fun as it is trying to cook for five people on a badly balanced gas stove in high winds, you could always indulge yourself, just a little, and upgrade to broad oak work surfaces in a lantern-lit canvas kitchen with a Belfast sink and all the tools you could need.
+As much fun as it is trying to cook for five people on a badly balanced gas stove in high winds, you could always indulge yourself, just a little, and upgrade to broad oak work surfaces in an oil-lantern-lit canvas kitchen (read more here) with a Belfast sink and all the tools you could need.
 Come on now, put down the spork and step away.
 You know it makes sense.

 Scales Plantation in Cumbria – Shepherd’s huts and Herdwick camp sleep 2-4, Eden sleeps 6, from £70 a night

 Folding them into the car and trying not to get your fingers taken off in the process is second only to untying kite strings as one of those great challenges of the camper’s dexterity.
 So why not arrive to have them laid out on a lovely deck for you already?
 Places like this lovely camp come fully equipped with a lounging space set up and soporific the moment you arrive.